PowerPoint add-in

 Insert countdown, count-up, or radial timers right on your slides—no app-switching.

-Timer for Teachers PowerPoint — The Complete Guide (2025)
+Timer for Teachers PowerPoint — The Complete & Helpful Guide (2025)

 ⭐ Introduction: Why Teachers Need Timers in PowerPoint

-Classroom routines run smoother when students can see how much time is left.
-Whether you’re managing a starter activity, timing group work, revising for exams, or helping pupils transition quickly, a visual timer on your PowerPoint slide can completely transform behaviour and productivity.
+Timer for Teachers PowerPoint tools are becoming essential in modern classrooms.
+When students can clearly see how much time is left, lessons run smoother and transitions become faster.
+Whether you’re managing a starter activity, timing group work, revising for exams, or improving behaviour routines, a visual timer directly on your PowerPoint slide can completely transform focus, productivity, and classroom management.

 This guide shows you: